arieradle/cdk-rdpgw-ad-sample/README.md

 It uses the [.NET Core CLI](https://docs.microsoft.com/dotnet/articles/core/) to compile and execute your project.

+## Important Notes

+* Please make sure you create keypair named `inst-key-pair` prior to running this example.
+* In this example, the stacks are deployed into `eu-west-1` region.
+* In order to get the domain `Admin` user password to test the RDP login, please exprole the `Secrets Manager` console.

 ## Useful commands

 * `dotnet build src` compile this app